DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 Farin answered with all seriousness.

 "For Dante, the most important thing is his own skin.
-He might be their Commander, but he had zero battle experience against foreign gods.
+He might be their Commander, but he had zero battle experience against sidhes.
 He is only giving off mark orders from his headquarters and his subordinates are quite tired of that situation."

 "I can imagine."